Skip to main content

 Tarja Halonen

-Submitted by IAKNF15 on
+Submitted by michaelfelber on

 “Sustainable peace and sustainable development are linked like two legs of jeans, and I hope to bring my experience from realising SDGs to Advisory Board’s discussions.
 A peace process concerns the society as a whole, and women need to be involved.
 Respecting, protecting and fulfilling human rights is at the core of conflict prevention and peacemaking.”